trace4cats/trace4cats/README.md

 ## Motivation

-It increasingly seems that Java tracing libraries are dependent on GRPC, which usually brings along lots of other dependencies.
+It increasingly seems that Java tracing libraries are dependent on [gRPC], which usually brings along lots of other dependencies.
 You may find *Trace4Cats* useful if you want to...

 - Reduce the number of dependencies in your application
 - Resolve a dependency conflict caused by a tracing implementation
-- Create a [`native-image`] using [Graalvm](https://www.graalvm.org/)
+- Create a [`native-image`] using [GraalVM]

 ## Highlights

 Trace4Cats supports publishing spans to the following systems:

-- [Jaeger] via Thrift over UDP and Protobufs over GRPC
+- [Jaeger] via Thrift over UDP and Protobuf over gRPC
-- [OpenTelemetry] via Protobufs over GRPC and JSON over HTTP
+- [OpenTelemetry] via Protobuf over gRPC and JSON over HTTP
 - Log using [Log4Cats]
 - Trace4Cats Avro over UDP, TCP and Kafka
-- [Google Cloudtrace] over HTTP and GRPC
+- [Google Cloud Trace] over HTTP and gRPC
 - [Datadog] over HTTP
-- [NewRelic] over HTTP
+- [New Relic] over HTTP
 - [Zipkin] over HTTP

-Instrumentation for trace propagation and continuation is available for the following libraries
+Instrumentation for trace propagation and continuation is available for the following libraries:

 - [Http4s] client and server
 - [Sttp] client v3